- Overview

-We live in a Canadian society that is quickly developing in social and cultural representation.
-With growing diversity, it is important for us to gain a complete understanding of how children’s social and cultural environments can influence their health and wellness.
-This knowledge is essential to address any challenges related to inequality and exclusion experienced by some, for example, in their encounter with the healthcare system.
-In addition, it is important to identify the constellation of strengths and resiliencies adopted by others, for instance, in how they live well with their health and mental health.
+We live in a Canadian society that is quickly evolving in social and cultural diversity.
+With this growth, it is important for us to gain a complete understanding of how children’s social and cultural environments can influence their health and wellness.
+Gaining this insight is essential to addressing the challenges related to inequality and exclusion experienced by some, for example, in their encounter with systems such as healthcare.
+At the same time, it is important to identify the constellation of strengths and resilience strategies that others draw on, to live well with their health and mental health.

 Current Oncology